Rep. Pete Stauber's FAA task force bill signed by President Biden

 "It's going to bring the safety experts, representatives for the pilots unions, cybersecurity experts to the table to look at this system and to make it better," Stauber said.
 "And it's going to make our skies safer."

-The bill moved through Congress after a NOTAM — or Notice to Air Missions — system outage led the FAA to ground all U.S. departures for nearly two hours on Jan.
+The bill, also led by Democratic Sen. Amy Klobuchar, moved through Congress after a NOTAM — or Notice to Air Missions — system outage led the FAA to ground all U.S. departures for nearly two hours on Jan.
 11, according to details provided to a U.S. Senate panel.

 "That was devastating to the traveling public," Stauber said.
 "There's no doubt about it."